 Before school begins, parents/guardians of all students eligible for bus transportation will receive a post card from the school district identifying the student's bus stop and times of pick-up and delivery.
 Information on student bus assignments will be posted on the Parent Portal at www.dadeschools.net.
-The information on bus assignments on the Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.
+The information on bus assignments on the Parent Portal is updated each night.
+Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.